-Because the building is almost a mile long, it is organized into five “neighborhoods.”
-Drawing from the automotive theme, each entry gate area, known as “injectors”, has its own sponsor theme.
-This organization creates walkability for the fans to explore and a unique experience for each sponsor to offer fans.
-The challenge for Infinite Scale was to come up with a wayfinding and graphics program that could easily integrate into distinctly different neighborhood designs.
-This was done by using a neutral color palette with Daytona International Speedway brand elements integrated and a careful study of sight-lines in the expansive spaces.
+Our challenge was to come up with a wayfinding and graphics program that could easily integrate into the distinctly different neighborhood designs.
+We chose a neutral color palette with Daytona International Speedway brand elements integrated throughout—and we conducted a careful study of sight-lines in the expansive spaces.

-Infinite Scale also took the lead in designing the graphics for the stadium.
-With a challenge unlike a typical stadium, there is no “home” team, no ability to represent or feature race winners due to sponsorship sensitivities and multiple event types taking place in the stadium.
-This created an opportunity to showcase the four types of motorsport events held at the Daytona International Speedway and brand them with design elements that occur throughout the signage system.
+We also took the lead in designing the stadium graphics—a true challenge because, unlike a typical stadium, there is no “home” team at Daytona.
+Nor could we represent or feature race winners due to sponsorship sensitivities and multiple event types within the same space.
+The solution to our challenge: showcasing the four types of motorsport events held there, branding them with design elements that occur throughout the system